Sahaviriya Steel Industries UK Limited (SSI) has been wound up in the High Court and the Official Receiver has been appointed as liquidator.

 Telephone 0330 331 0020

-Paper claim forms or claim related documentation should be mailed to the address listed above.
-Make sure you include your name and your National Insurance Number or Claim Reference Number.
+Claim related documentation should be sent to the address listed above.
+Make sure you include your name and your claim reference number (starts ‘LN’) or case reference number (starts ‘CN’).

 If you were self-employed and provided services to SSI you are not entitled to a redundancy payment.
 You will be a creditor in the liquidation.